-Alternatively, the proceeds from the life insurance policy may also be used for keeping the company going while a suitable buyer is found.
-In this case, some or all of the policy proceeds could be provided to the business owner mom’s survivors as a portion of the business sale price.
+Alternatively, the proceeds from the life insurance policy may also be used to keep the company going while a suitable buyer is found.
+In this case, some or all of the policy proceeds could be provided to the business owner’s mom’s survivors as a portion of the business sale price.

 Policies for Single Moms